Homemade Turkey Burgers & Fries (or Tzatziki)

 BBQ Turkey Burgers:

-Put the ground turkey into a big bowl and all ingredients – egg, shredded carrot, spinach, bbq sauce, green onion, garlic powder, salt, crushed crackers, onion powder, pepper.
+Put the ground turkey into a big bowl and all ingredients – shredded carrot, spinach (if using zucchini, be sure to squeeze all the liquid out), bbq sauce, green onion, garlic powder, salt, breadcrumbs, onion powder, pepper.

 Mix it all together thoroughly.

 Heat up a pan.
-Roll turkey burgers into small bowls.
+Roll turkey burgers into small balls.
 Flatten them a little bit and let them cook for 5 to 7 minutes on each side until thoroughly cooked in the middle.

 Transfer to a plate on either a bun or crisp romaine lettuce leaves